John Sentamu: Hull Kingston Rovers

-On 15 April 2011 Sentamu addressed the crowd at Craven Park before the Engage Super League Rugby league match between Hull Kingston Rovers and Wigan Warriors.
+On 15 April 2011, Sentamu addressed the crowd at Craven Park before the Engage Super League Rugby league match between Hull Kingston Rovers and Wigan Warriors.
 He asked the crowd to join him in prayer extolling the virtues of teamwork and harmony in sport.
 Afterwards he was presented with a Hull KR shirt.

-Safeguarding clergy disciplinary measure complaint and police investigation
+Safeguarding procedure complaints

-In May 2016 Sentamu was one of six bishops accused of procedural misconduct by a survivor of child sex abuse (the accusation was to do with how the complaint was handled; none of the six were involved in the abuse).
+In May 2016, Sentamu was one of six bishops accused of procedural misconduct by a survivor of child sex abuse (the accusation was to do with how the complaint was handled; none of the six was involved in the abuse).
 Sentamu was named in The Guardian and the Church Times alongside Peter Burrows, Steven Croft, Martyn Snow, Glyn Webster and Roy Williamson, as subject of Clergy Disciplinary Measure complaints owing to their inaction on the survivor's disclosure.
 The bishops contested the complaints because they were made after the church's required one-year limit.
 Sentamu had acknowledged receipt of a letter from the survivor with an assurance of "prayers through this testing time".
 But according to the Guardian report, no action was taken against the alleged abuser nor support offered to the survivor by the church.
 A spokesperson for the archbishop said that Sentamu had simply acknowledged a copy of a letter addressed to another bishop.
 "The original recipient of the letter had a duty to respond and not the archbishop", the spokesperson said.
 All six bishops appeared on a protest brochure which the survivor handed out at Steven Croft's enthronement as Bishop of Oxford.